 The purpose of this site is to promote the study of punctuation with a view toward understanding it better.
 To avoid confusion, however, the site is devoted particularly to punctuation in American English .

-Past Paradigms and Silly Analogies
+(see below)Common Descriptions and Silly Analogies

 Hot links for help